DaVita Incident Update

 On April 12, 2025, DaVita became aware of a ransomware incident affecting and encrypting certain on-premises systems.
 We activated our incident response protocols and implemented containment measures, including proactively disconnecting parts of the network.

-External cybersecurity experts are assisting with our response, remediation and recovery efforts, and we are in the process of rebuilding and restoring encrypted systems and bringing them back online in a secure manner.
-While the incident has resulted in disruption to our internal operations, we continue to have contingency plans and manual processes in place where needed with a focus on continuity of patient care.
+External cybersecurity experts are assisting with our response, remediation and recovery efforts, and we are making progress in rebuilding and restoring encrypted systems and bringing them back online in a secure manner.
+While the incident has resulted in disruption to our internal operations, we continue to have contingency plans in place where needed with a focus on continuity of patient care.

 2. What is DaVita doing to address this incident?